This page is generated from steering/workflows/new-skill.md. Edit the source, not this page.

 Part of: APEX Meta Hub Lifecycle: Day 0 — Architect Skill: steering-workflow-creator | ../../skills/skill-creator/SKILL.md Access Model: mutating (with gates)

 This workflow walks a contributor through adding a new skill to the repo — both its content and its obligations to the rest of the repo (catalogues, eval set, sibling disambiguation).
 It is bimodal.
 In greenfield mode the skill-creator skill drafts the skill first.
 In retrofit mode the skill already exists and the workflow focuses on the obligations the original contributor missed.
-Both modes converge on sibling-graph survey, repo fan-out, eval scaffold, and baseline.
+Both modes converge on sibling-graph survey, repo fan-out, and eval scaffold.

 Access Model expansion

-CANNOT: merge the PR, push to protected branches, bypass the hygiene gate in CI, author redundant knowledge skills to sit "behind" this workflow (the workflow orchestrates two existing brains — skill-creator for drafting and this repo's misc/evals/ machinery for scaffolding — do not add a third).
+CANNOT: merge the PR, push to protected branches, author redundant knowledge skills to sit "behind" this workflow (the workflow orchestrates two existing brains — skill-creator for drafting and this repo's misc/evals/ machinery for scaffolding — do not add a third).

 How to Route Requests